DL4DS/sp2025/_discussions/02_discussion.md

 ---
 type: discussion
 date: 2024-01-31W11:15:00-12:05&&15:35:00-16:25
-title: Discussion_02 - Derivatives, Autograd, and Computational Graphs in Pytorch
+title: Discussion_02 - Autograd, and Computational Graphs in Pytorch.
+Intro to Model Building in Pytorch.
-tldr: "Refresher on Derivatives.
-Fundamentals on Autograd and Computational Graphs in Pytorch."
+tldr: "Fundamentals of Autograd and Computational Graphs in Pytorch.
+Introduction to Defining a Neural Network in Pytorch (Basics)"
 thumbnail: /static_files/presentations/boston-univ-small.gif
 hide_from_announcments: true
 links: